ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 something that works with our dynamic.
 In this case, let's say our dynamic is something gentle and romantic, so we'd make the input into
-\"She hums softly as her hands run across your shoulders and down your back, carefully assessing the outlines of your skin like she's petting a delicate puppy\".
+\"She hums softly as her hands run across your shoulders and down your back, carefully assessing the outlines of your skin as if you were a delicate puppy\".
 If your dynamic is a bit rougher, you would change that simile to reflect that.